wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/compliance-in-m365/includes/2-common-compliance.md

 It can be helpful to think about managing compliance in terms of three phases:
 - **Assess**.
 Assess compliance risk and posture with actionable insights
 - **Protect**.
-Protect and govern sensitive data across devices, apps and cloud services
+Protect and govern sensitive data across devices, apps, and cloud services
 - **Respond**.
 Intelligently respond to data discovery requests by leveraging AI to find the most relevant data